l8nit3tr0ubl3/L8nit3-Arb-Bot/README.md

 # L8nit3's Arbitration Bot
 ##
 This is currently used to find arbitration trade oppourtunities
-between crypto pairs at Binanvce and Bittrex.
+between crypto pairs at Binance and Bittrex.

 IT IS A WORK IN PROGRESS, and is in no way ready for ANYONE to use
 in a real setting on a real account.
 Do so at your own risk!!!